SupratimRK/web-bulk-email-sender/readme.md

     *   Select "Single Recipient".

 6.  **Provide Recipients**:
-    *   **If Bulk**: Upload your `.csv` file.
+    *   **If Bulk**: Click "Choose File" under "Upload CSV File", select your `.csv` file.
+The filename will appear.
 See **"Example CSV File"** below.
     *   **If Single**: Enter the recipient's email address in the input field.

 7.  **Add Attachments (Optional)**:
-    *   Click "Choose Files" and select one or more files to attach.
+    *   Click "Choose Files" under "Attachments" and select one or more files.
+The selected filename(s) or count will appear.

 8.  **Preview (Recommended)**:
+    *   Click the "Preview" button.
+    *   Use the **"Desktop"** and **"Mobile"** tabs within the preview panel to visualize the email on different screen sizes.
-    *   Click the "Preview" button to see how the email body will look.
-Check formatting, especially if using Markdown or complex HTML.
-(Placeholders are not replaced in the preview).
+    *   Check formatting, especially if using Markdown or complex HTML. *(Remember: Placeholders like `$name` are not replaced in the preview).*

 9.  **Send**:
     *   Click the "Send Email(s)" button.
-A loading indicator will appear.
+A loading indicator will appear while processing.

 10. **Review Results**:
     *   You'll be redirected to the results page.
-    *   Check the summary status in the flash message and the navbar.
+    *   Check the summary status message at the top and in the navbar.
-    *   Review the detailed log for the status of each individual email (Success, Failed, Skipped).
+    *   Review the detailed log for the status of each individual email (Success, Failed, Skipped, Warning).
 Error messages will be shown for failures.

 11. **Go Back**: Click "Go Back & Send More" to return to the main form.